powerlint/powerlint/README.md

 ## How it works

 1. The `pbix` NPM package extracts report metadata and structure from a Power BI report file. *This package is also published as a standalone API that you can use to parse report files in your projects!*
-1. The `powerlint` CLI compares the parsed report details (from the previous step) against a JSON configuration defining your expected structure.
+1. The `powerlint` CLI compares the parsed report details (from the previous step) against a set of standard rules that define conventional Power BI report behavior.
 1. The comparison results are formatted and rendered in a way that makes identifying and debugging linter errors easy!

 ## Monorepo contents